Priyankanegi28/Image_Gallery/README.md

    ```bash
    cd Image_Gallery
    ```
-3. **Open the Index File:**
+3. **Open the Project File:**
-   - Open the `index.html` file in any modern web browser to view the gallery.
+   - Open the `Project.html` file in any modern web browser to view the gallery.

    You do not need any additional software or libraries to run this project, as it's built with just HTML, CSS, and JavaScript.